 The economics of mining are such that the single biggest cost involved is the power and CPU required to do the work.
 Due to the cost of power in different countries it makes sense to do mining where the cost of power is low.
 China has therefore emerged as the major player in mining and now performs over 80% of the workload.

-Early attacks focused on infecting web servers where code was injected into sites to do the mining.
-As the price of digital currencies has increased, the attacks have become more sophisticated and now infect individual machines as they visit websites through advertising and other code injection techniques.
+Early cryptojacking attacks focused on infecting web servers where code was injected into sites to do the mining.
+As the price of digital currencies has increased, cryptojacking has become more sophisticated and now infects individual machines as they visit websites through advertising and other code injection techniques.

 With the 10th anniversary of Bitcoin having just passed, we have seen a boom in the number of Blockchain-related job postings, demonstrating that the hype surrounding Cryptocurrencies isn’t going away any time soon.
 And as more consumers and organisations continue to invest, they must ensure they’re protected against the increasingly sophisticated attackers that are trying to get in.
 Only then will they see through the hype and gain real value from their digital currency.